AdguardTeam/KnowledgeBase/docs/miscellaneous/contribute/translate/rewards.md

 Our most active translators may be considered for proofreader status in the future.
 To become a proofreader, you’ll need to deliver consistently high quality translations over a period of several months.

-Please note that proofreaders do not receive extra licenses or perks beyond helping more people access AdGuard products in their language.
-If you’re interested in becoming one of our proofreaders, feel free to reach out at [translate@adguard.com](mailto:translate@adguard.com).
+Please note that proofreaders do not receive extra licenses or benefits beyond helping more people access AdGuard products in their language.
+If you’re interested in becoming one of our proofreaders, please contact us at [translate@adguard.com](mailto:translate@adguard.com).

 ## Gifts for active contributors